jfecher/golden-tests/README.md

 Here is the full set of keywords goldentests looks for in the file:

-- `args: <single-line-string>`: Anything after this keyword will be used as the command-line arguments for the program that was specified when creating the `TestConfig`.
+- `args: <single-line-string>`: Anything after this keyword will be used as command-line arguments for the program that was specified when creating the `TestConfig`.
+These arguments will all be placed before the file argument.
+- `args after: <single-line-string>`: Anything after this keyword will be used as command-line arguments for the program that was specified when creating the `TestConfig`.
+These arguments will all be placed after the file argument.
 - `expected stdout: <multi-line-string>`: This keyword will continue reading characters, appending them to the expected stdout output until it reaches a line that does not start with the test prefix ("// " in the example above).
 If the stdout when running the program differs from the string given here,